 Gains or profit on the disposal of some assets are specifically exempted from Capital Gains Tax, these include:

-The standard rate of Capital Gains Tax is 33% in respect of disposals made on or after 7 December 2012.
-The rate was formerly 30%.
+The standard rate of Capital Gains Tax is 33% for disposals made on or after 5 December 2012.

 A rate of 40% however, can apply to the disposal of certain foreign life assurance policies and units in offshore funds.
 Revenue provide a computation sheet for non-complex situations, to help you find out how much Capital Gains Tax you may have to pay (pdf).